Robots Txt · Nuxt SEO

 Crawl-delay: 10 # seconds between requests

-For Google, crawl rate is managed in Search Console.
+For Google, you [manage crawl rate in Search Console](https://developers.google.com/search/docs/crawling-indexing/large-site-managing-crawl-budget).

 **Common mistake:**